mcneb10/JOEtools/readme.md

 # What works right now

 Currently, there are methods to convert JSON to and from the tool's internal format.
-There is also a method to convert JOE files to the tool's internal format.
+There are also methods to convert the internal JOE format to a JOE file.
-That means it is only currently possible to dump JOE files to JSON.
-I'm working on implementing a method that will convert the internal format to JOE.
-This will allow for modding.
+This means you have the ability decode a JOE file, modify it, and re-encode it.
 I am also planning on implementing functions that allow for extracting and recompiling assetbundles in the future.
 # Description of the JOE file format

+**WIP**
 See [JOE_FILE_FORMAT.md](JOE_FILE_FORMAT.md)
+# SWC Modding
+Coming Soon...

+# Note

+When dumping JOEs, I realized that some JOEs have different contents than their (original) JSON counterparts.
+An example is base.json.joe and base.json.
+The base.json file has 2 empty sheets that are not in the joe file.